University of Charleston logo

 1989

-Witnessed the construction of new residence halls, a fitness center, an academic building, and a new School of Pharmacy.
+Began a period of significant expansion, constructing new residence halls, a fitness center, academic building, and a School of Pharmacy.

 2013